LDMX-Software/pflib/README.md

 Translating YAML files containing named settings and their values into actual register values that can be written to the chip requires a (you guessed it) YAML parser.
-I have chosen to use [yaml-cpp](https://github.com/jbeder/yaml-cpp) which is very light and easy to install.
+I have chosen to use [yaml-cpp](https://github.com/jbeder/yaml-cpp) which is very light and easy to install. v0.6.3 is installed in the ZCU image Jeremy has shared.

 **Note**: Make sure to build yaml-cpp with the `YAML_BUILD_SHARED_LIBS=ON` cmake option so that we can link it properly to our code.